dragan224/wsb-stock-analyzer/README.md

 ### Reddit WallStreetBets Stock Analyzer

 Script that spits out most commonly talked about stock symbols in Reddit's WallStreetBets forum.
-Stock symbols are read from a text file - symbols.txt
+Stock symbols are defined in a text file, symbols.txt

 Usage:
 ```